top of page

 Photographic processes evoke the qualities of slowness.
 From the amount of time a sitter had to remain motionless as the plate developed, to the darkroom process of developing the photo itself.
 The waiting times to see the results added an element of excitement that has all but disappeared in the world of digital photography and digital editing.
 We have come to expect fast images, and with the endless options for digital enhancement even the most untalented photographer can get away with creating breathtaking works of art.

 Good photography is so easy to attain that it's become uninteresting, thus reviving an enchantment for old processes such as the Polaroid.
 Although this process is less expensive than other forms of vintage photographic processes, it is still not entirely affordable.
 For instance, a pack of 8 black and white Polaroid film costs about $2 per sheet.
-This means you have to be very deliberate with what you are wanting to capture.
+This means you have to be deliberate with what you are wanting to capture.
 In this regard, along with the element of surprise, Polaroids offers a return to slower times and greater intentionality.

 Civil War era portrait of a young man, Stuart Archive.